 - Add the chocolate mixture to the dry ingredients and fold to combine.
 Don’t over mix, but ensure that all of the flour bits have been incorporated into the batter.

 - To make the cream cheese mixture, whisk together cream cheese, powdered sugar, egg yolk, and bourbon.
 Blend until smooth.
-Whisk in the cooled caramel until thoroughly combined and you're good to go!
+Whisk in the cooled caramel (half of the caramel if you doubled the recipe above) until thoroughly combined and you’re good to go!

 - Spoon the brownie batter into the prepared pan.
 Spoon the cream cheese and caramel mixture over the brownie batter.
 There’s a lot of the caramel mixture.
 Don’t worry, we’ll swirl it all together.